mattjr/syntheticcv/readme.md

 The scenes are generated in the pov-ray format using a constructive solid geometry (CSG) description of the surface i.e. using unions and differences of basic 3D shapes such as sphere cubes etc and thus there is no triangulated surface description of the scene.
 This can be a problem if one wants to use the triangulated surface to generate disparity maps or displacement fields.
 This could be overcome by allowing the user the generate random scene that are triangulated surfaces, either by generating directly triangulated surfaces or by converting the CSG into a triangulated surface before rendering and by giving access to the triangulated surface to the user.
-However  i could not find tool to generate meshes from povrayfile (which would require some solid-geometry-to-mesh tool such as  openSCAD or [solidPython](https://github.com/SolidCode/SolidPython)).
+However I could not find tool to generate meshes from povray files (which would require some solid-geometry-to-mesh tool such as  openSCAD or [solidPython](https://github.com/SolidCode/SolidPython)).

 An approach would consist in using only meshed and no solid geometry , and then use CGAL to generate the depth map using raytracing in CGAL, or use some other renderer that gives access to the zbuffer.
-This has the advantage of beeing more flexible that using a pached version of povray and would allow to get disparities in  hidden parts too.
+This has the advantage of being more flexible that using a patched version of povray and would allow to get disparities in  hidden parts too.